Hurricane & Flood

 - If your electricity is out, refrain from opening the freezer.
 A full freezer can stay frozen or cold for a couple of days.

 - Dry goods, like cereals, rice and flour must be checked for moisture.
 If they were not sealed airtight, or had been opened previously, consider throwing out.

 - Wash off all canned goods before opening.

-- Homeowners and windstorm insurance policies, as well as FEMA, allow claims for food spoiled due to loss of power from storms.
+- Many homeowners and windstorm insurance policies allow claims for food spoiled due to loss of power from storms.
 Before throwing out that melted ice cream and tainted rump roast, make note of the price you paid for each item.